best intermediate climbing shoes

 Bouldering

-La Sportiva is known around the world as the Italian shoe-making giant.
+La Sportiva is known around the world as the Italian climbing shoe-making giant.
 As regards the sales made by the company, in 2016 they were about $97 million and in 2019, they amounted to about $115 million.
 In 2021, this figure was 125 million euros.
-Most of these sales were made through exports as the domestic sales were not that high.
+Most of these sales were made through exports of various climbing shoe category as the domestic sales were not that high.

 La Sportiva has made its mark as one of the best shoe-making brands.
 Founded in the 1920s, the company has been around for over a hundred years and makes a complete range of climbing shoes for all user types.